 Soon enough our pedal tour was over and we were back on land.
 The BrewBarge was a unique experience but I felt was overpriced at $40/person (drinks and snacks were not included in the price).

 The hikes were short out-and-back hikes to six different waterfalls.
-Six waterfalls in a span of 10 miles is too many.
-I did not take photos of all falls because I got bored.
+Six waterfalls in a span of 10 miles are too many.
+I did not take photos of all of the waterfalls because I got bored.
 Also once you see Iguazu Falls, nothing else really compares.

 Bridal Veil Falls